 Combined Heat and Power Plant

 A Combined Heat and Power Plant and District Heating and Cooling loop with a central chiller facility will support the campus core and the development of the Carmenton innovation district by providing energy-efficient electricity, heating and cooling.
-The facility will support the university’s sustainability goals through Ohio State Energy Partners and ENGIE.

 An application for a certificate of environmental compatibility and public need for the CHP facility was submitted to the Ohio Power Siting Board (OPSB) in November 2019 (Case Number 19-1641-EL-BGN).
 On September 17, 2020, the OPSB issued an Opinion, Order and Certificate approving the application subject to certain conditions.
-Construction timelines are under development.

 Project Team